 Carolyn Cleak is a well-known identity in the Victorian tramway preservation scene.
-She is on the Boards of Friends of Hawthorn Tram Depot and Ballarat Tramway Museum, and she worked on the Melbourne trams for just over eighteen years.
+She is on the Boards of the Melbourne Tram Museum and Ballarat Tramway Museum, and she worked on the Melbourne trams for just over eighteen years.
 This is a small part of her story.

 Five generations of my family have been in public transport.
 Great-granddad on Mums side was a bricklayer with the Victorian Railways (VR).
 Among other things, he worked on building the Flinders Street viaduct and the chimneys at Newport Workshops.
 Pop Mums father worked at Preston Workshops for thirty-one years as a boilermaker, and for eight years before that at the cable tram workshops in North Fitzroy.
 My father was a Way & Works Foreman and worked for thirty years with VR, but he died in 1966 aged only forty-seven.
 My brother was a mechanical engineer with VR for thirty-six years.
 My youngest son worked as a contract tram conductor for 18 months with the Public Transport Corporation (PTC).
 My partner, Graeme, has also worked for over forty years in public transport.

 And me?
 I was a conductress/driver on the Melbourne trams for just over eighteen years, from the days of the Melbourne & Metropolitan Tramways Board (M&MTB), through the years of the PTC and into the era of privatisation with Yarra Trams.

 I have always have had a passion for old trams and trains, especially those dating from the first half of the 20th century.
 There is something about them which makes me marvel at the craftsmanship in these vehicles.